cwendorf/EASI/README.md

 ### Usage

-The package includes a wide variety of materials that demonstrate its use:
+The [`EASI`](https://cwendorf.github.io/EASI) website includes a wide variety of materials that demonstrate its use:

 - [Introduction](https://cwendorf.github.io/EASI/articles/Introduction.html): A quick overview and summary of the package
 - [Reference](https://cwendorf.github.io/EASI/reference/index.html): Reference documentation of the functions of the package